muadh-hudji/OccupationOfPalestine/README1.md

 ## Testing

 ### The page on different screen sizes
+- Media queries is added to make the page suitable for different screen sizes:
+    - For large to medium screen size begins from 1200px and down
+    - For medium to small screen size begins from 850px and down
+    - for small to mini screen size begins from 646px and down

 ### Validation Test

 - HTML
     - Warning about using section item without h1-h6 head, if head titles are not needed then it's recommended to use div items instead
     - Error about having an image name with a space
+    -

 - CSS